-On the eve of the first day of the trial, Arci Porco Rosso and activists in Palermo are inviting people to an anti-fascist gathering in solidarity with the crew of the Iuventa.
+On the eve of the first day of the trial, Arci Porco Rosso and activists in Palermo invited people to an anti-fascist gathering in solidarity with the crew of the Iuventa.

-The meeting on 20 May will be an opportunity to talk about the struggle against solidarity that many governments are waging against activists.
+The meeting on 20 May was an opportunity to talk about the struggle against solidarity that many governments are waging against activists.

-On 21 May, on the other hand, we will stand in front of the Trapani court to express our full solidarity with the friends of the crew of the ship "Iuventa" and those of the other rescue ships that are currently on trial.
+On 21 May, on the other hand, we stood in front of the Trapani court to express our full solidarity with the friends of the crew of the ship "Iuventa" and those of the other rescue ships that are currently on trial.

-We are gathering on the street that connects the court and the port.
+We gathered on the street that connects the court and the port.
 In the background you can see the Iuventa, which has now been stuck there since August 2017 and is no longer seaworthy.

 Defend human rights and freedom of movement!